SoftwareAG/c8y-docs/content/edge/update-bundle/migration-1017-to-1018.md

 ## Installing Edge 10.18 {#installing-edge-1018}
 Install the Edge appliance 10.18 following the instructions below.

-{{< c8y-admon-important >}} If you have both the Edge 10.17 and Edge 10.18 appliances on the same host machine, ensure that the IP addresses of both appliances are different.{{< /c8y-admon-important >}}
+{{< c8y-admon-important >}}
+If you have both the Edge 10.17 and Edge 10.18 appliances on the same host machine, ensure that the IP addresses of both appliances are different.
+{{< /c8y-admon-important >}}

 1. Refer to [Configuring the Edge infrastructure](/edge/setting-up-edge/) for detailed instructions on importing the Edge 10.18 appliance.
 2. Follow the installation procedure on your Edge 10.18 appliance, ensuring to configure the network settings appropriately.
 For detailed steps, refer to [Installing Edge](/edge/installation/).